mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/legal/version-policy/index.md

 ### Technical preview

-Technical preview, or Tech Preview, is similar to Experimental status, but with the following differences:
+Technical Preview, or Tech Preview, is similar to Experimental status, but with the following differences:

-- Tech previews can be used in Production Environments.
+- Tech Previews can be used in Production Environments.
 - The licensing is subject to change in future versions.

 ## Support for KUDO - Cassandra, Kafka & Spark